Will The Apple Watch Eventually Kill The Smartphone Industry?

 The article adds that although the cellular connection is great, the Watch is still dependent on the iPhone for many tasks.
 They recommend the non-LTE version of the smartwatch more than the LTE version.

-In a five-star review, Expert Reviews claims that the Apple Watch Series 3 is the best smartwatch you can buy, and it’s the best all-round fitness tracker as well.
+In a five-star review, Expert Reviews claimed that the Apple Watch Series 3 is the best smartwatch you can buy, and it’s the best all-round fitness tracker as well.
 The review says that if you own an iPhone and you’re looking to buy a smartwatch, it’s the only sensible option.

 Apple’s new wrist device certainly ruffle feathers when it was first released.
 As the Inquisitr noted the day after its official release, people on all the major carriers were experiencing serious problems setting up LTE service.
 Those who were able to set up service still had trouble making and receiving phone calls and instant messages when the watch was operating on its own.